computer-science-one/cs101-book/prerequisites/installing.md

 2. Type the word "Terminal" and press <kbd>Return</kbd>.
 3. On http://brew.sh/ , under the "Install Homebrew" section, paste the provided command into the terminal window you opened in step 2.
 Press <kbd>Return</kbd>.
 4. Follow any installation instructions.
-5. Once Homebrew is fully installed, use the following command to obtain Ruby:
+5. Once Homebrew has been fully installed, use the following command to install Ruby:

   ```sh-session
   $ brew install ruby